HarishBabu-DV/Tic-Tac-Toe/README.md

 # 🕹️ Tic Tac Toe Game - React + Tailwind CSS

 A simple yet interactive Tic Tac Toe game built with React and styled using Tailwind CSS.
-This project helps reinforce core React concepts like state management, conditional rendering, and component design, while also showcasing responsive UI using Tailwind.
+Implemented using core React concepts like state management, conditional rendering, and component design, while also showcasing responsive UI using Tailwind.

 ## 🚀Features